BioArtlas: Computational Clustering of Multi-Dimensional Complexity in Bioart

 \textbf{Broader Impact:} This approach offers a model for computational cultural study in areas characterized by multidimensional complexity.
 The modular design facilitates systematic expansion across geographic borders, multi-annotator validation, and cross-domain extension.

-\textbf{Future Works:} Present limitations encompass Western-centric bias and single-annotator labeling.
-I intend to enlist bioart specialists and curators for the multi-annotator validation of our 13-dimensional annotations, facilitating the evaluation of inter-rater reliability.
-Geographic expansion will specifically encompass bioart communities in the Asia-Pacific, Latin America, and Africa to reduce bias while integrating contemporary AI/ML works.
+\textbf{Future Works:} Present limitations include Western-centric bias and single-annotator labeling.
+I intend to enlist specialists and curators for multi-annotator validation of the 13-dimensional annotations, enabling inter-rater reliability assessment.
+Geographic expansion will reach bioart communities in the Asia-Pacific, Latin America, and Africa to reduce bias while integrating contemporary AI/ML works.